Grand Magazine, November 1923

 “Oh, my heavens!” cried his overwrought partner.
 “He’s gone deaf now!
 That girl—you didn’t hear what she was saying?
 She said that she wasn’t in the drawing-room when those lights went out.
 Ed., she was down below on the terrace, that’s where she was, picking up the stuff.
 And if it isn’t hidden somewheres in that McTodd’s shack down there in the woods I’ll eat my Sunday rubbers.”

 Eve, with Psmith prattling amiably at her side, pursued her way through the wood.
-She was pondering why she had come.
+She was wondering why she had come.
 She ought, she felt, to have been very cold and distant to this young man after what had occurred between them last night.
 But somehow it was difficult to be cold and distant with Psmith.
 He cheered her stricken soul.
 By the time they reached the little clearing and came in sight of the squat, shed-like building with its funny windows and stained door, her spirits, always mercurial, had risen to a point where she found herself almost able to forget her troubles.

 “What a horrible-looking place!” she exclaimed.
 “Whatever did you want it for?”